-- Encourage parents to participate in their child's education and in the life of the school - ★ Ensure that parents feel welcome in our school and are encouraged to work alongside us - ★ Provide opportunities to enrich the learning experience of the child, bringing together the resources of home and school
+- Encourage parents to participate in their child's education and in the life of the school - Ensure that parents feel welcome in our school and are encouraged to work alongside us - Provide opportunities to enrich the learning experience of the child, bringing together the resources of home and school

-COMMUNICATION 5.1
+5.1 COMMUNICATION

-We encourage parents to bring the children to the classroom fromt 8 - 8.15 am, so the children can share their work/classroom with their parent(s). for example show work that is on display on our working-walls.
+We organise open mornings so children can share their work/classroom with their parent(s), for example show work that is on display on our working-walls.
 By asking their child questions during this time, parents can get an insight in the learning that is happening in the classroom.
 It is our experience that during these moments parents will get more specific answers from their child then when they would ask questions when arriving home at the end of a school day.